Frank Belknap Long: 1970s

 In 1972 Arkham House published The Rim of the Unknown, their second hardcover collection of Long's work - a volume focusing primarily on his science fiction short stories.

-Long wrote nine modern Gothic novels, starting with So Dark a Heritage in 1966 (published under his own name), eight of which were published as by "Lyda Belknap Long", a combination of his wife (Lyda Arco Long)'s first name and his middle name and surname.
-Seven of these appeared during the 1970s; all were entirely his own work and were workmanlike products intended to support him and his wife rather than to be of high literary quality.
+Long wrote nine modern Gothic novels, starting with So Dark a Heritage in 1966 which was published under his own name.
+The other eight were published as "Lyda Belknap Long", a combination of his wife's first name and his middle and surname.
+Seven of the nine were released in the 1970s.

-Illumination on Long's own life and work is provided by his extensive introduction to The Early Long (1975), a collection of his best early stories which essentially duplicates the contents of The Hounds of Tindalos but to which Long adds detailed headnotes to each story.
+Illumination on Long's own life and work is provided by his extensive introduction to The Early Long (1975), a collection of his early stories.
 Further writing on his own life is found in his Autobiographical Memoir (Necronomicon Press, 1986).

 Long's book-length memoir of H. P. Lovecraft, Howard Phillips Lovecraft: Dreamer on the Nightside, was issued by Arkham House in 1975.
 It was written in haste as a result of Long's reading of L. Sprague de Camp's Lovecraft: A Biography (1975), which Long felt to be biased against Lovecraft.